Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

 The demographic profile of the students at The Tiger Trail School has remained relatively consistent during the past three years.
-The majority of the students are Hispanic, followed by African American.
+The majority of the students are Hispanic.
 Many of the students are considered economically disadvantaged, which qualifies the campus as a Title 1 school.
-During the 2022-2023 school year, 62.9% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 94.6% At-Risk; 7.8% Immigrant; 2.6% Homeless; and 11.5% of students were identified for special education services.
+During the 2023-2024 school year, 63.4% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 92.7% At-Risk; 6.6% Immigrant; 2.2% Homeless; and 12.6% of students were identified for special education services.

 Demographic Trends: Race/Ethnicity